wdi-atx-12/ajaxify-reddit/README.md

 # Ajaxify Reddit

-There's currently a little known gem out there called [Reddit](https://www.reddit.com).
+There's currently a little known gem out on the internet called [Reddit](https://www.reddit.com).
 The developers are currently swamped with new feature requests and need your help.
 They want to test out the Reddit website as a single page application.
 They have some starter code but haven't had a chance to go much further than that.

 ## API

-Luckily, to access the data for the homepage and other landing pages, all you have to do is append `.json` to the end of the URL.
+Luckily, to access the data for the homepage and other landing pages, all you have to do is append `.json` to the end of the normal URL.

 For example: